Replacing your lawn

 During peak usage times over summer your lawn can come under a lot of stress.
 Factors like a lack of moisture and too much shade can also hurt your lawn, and you may end up feeling like it's time to take action.

-Replacing your lawn with mulch or new turf can seem like a big project and you're certainly going to create some mess.
+Replacing your lawn with mulch or new turf can seem like a big project, and you're certainly going to create some mess.
 A MEGABAG will help you keep the old turf under control and out of the way until we come to collect it.

 You can use hard wearing or shade friendly turf to make sure your new lawn lasts longer and stays looking better.

-When should you do it?
+When should you replace a lawn?

 As with any DIY project, preparation and timing are key.
 Whether you want to create a new lawn from scratch or improve an existing area, you'll need to pick the right time of year.
 Turf is best laid during spring or autumn, when little mowing is required and the ground is not too wet or frosty.